snehasys/repo1/KMIP_sol/readme.md

 KMS generally follows the client-server architecture.
 Hence, the communication between the client and server needs some kind of standardized communication protocol.
 This section describes such a standard communication protocol, known as KMIP.
 2.1	About KMIP
-•	Key Management Interoperability Protocol (KMIP) is a communication protocol between key management systems and encryption systems.
+	Key Management Interoperability Protocol (KMIP) is a communication protocol between key management systems and encryption systems.
 KMIP defines the communication between a Key Lifecycle Management System (KLMS) and its clients.

-•	KMIP supports legacy and new cryptographic-enabled applications.
+	KMIP supports legacy and new cryptographic-enabled applications.
 It supports symmetric keys, asymmetric keys, digital certificates, opaque objects and other "shared secrets."

-•	The major operations supported by KMIPv1.0 are as follows:
+	The major operations supported by KMIPv1.0 are as follows:

-	Create - creates a new symmetric key, and return the unique identifier.
+		Create - creates a new symmetric key, and return the unique identifier.
-	Create Key Pair - creates new asymmetric keys, and return the unique identifier.
+		Create Key Pair - creates new asymmetric keys, and return the unique identifier.
-	Get - Retrieves an object's value with respect to its unique identifier.
+		Get - Retrieves an object's value with respect to its unique identifier.
-	Register - Stores externally generated key value, and return the unique identifier.
+		Register - Stores externally generated key value, and return the unique identifier.
-	Add Attributes, Get Attributes, and Modify Attributes - Manipulates the attributes of a managed object, and return the unique identifier.
+		Add Attributes - Manipulates the attributes of a managed object, and return the unique identifier.
+		Get Attributes- Manipulates the attributes of a managed object, and returns the unique identifier.
+		Modify Attributes - Manipulates the attributes of a managed object, and returns the unique identifier.
-	Locate - Retrieves a list of objects based on a conjunction of predicates.
+		Locate - Retrieves a list of objects based on a conjunction of predicates.
-	Re-Key - Creates a new key that can replace an existing key.
+		Re-Key - Creates a new key that can replace an existing key.
-	(Re-)Certify - certifies a certificate.
+		(Re-)Certify - certifies a certificate.